Jobs for a Working Artist

 Photography: someone who photographs people, places or things, for a fee.

-Ceramics: Lots of artist start with ceramic molds and graduate to embellishing these into works of art with glazes or by changing the molds.
+Ceramics: Lots of artists start with ceramic molds and graduate to embellishing these into works of art with glazes or by changing the molds.

 Potters: From ceramics, potters marry the art of sculpture with the function of ceramic glassware and add the art of paint and glaze.